-Need help deciding when to go to Kyoto?
-Get the low-down with this complete Kyoto weather guide.
-In it, we include recommendations on the best months to visit Kyoto and what to expect & what to wear by season and month.
+Ready to finalize your trip plans?
+Get the low-down with this complete Kyoto weather guide, including what to expect and what to wear by season and by month!

 Not unlike other Japanese cities like Osaka or Tokyo, the seasonal temperature shifts in Kyoto are marked by extremes.
 Summer in Kyoto can get uncomfortably hot and humid.
 Winter often dips into chilly territory.